The characterization of Weihrauch reducibility in systems containing E-PA$^{\omega}$ + QF-AC$^{0,0}$: Dialectica Interpretation of Linear Logic with Linear Predicate

-\begin{remark} The first interpretation a) for $\lp$ will be used to apply tags to the linear predicates for the theorem of the last section.
-Since we are only interested in two different kinds of tags, we use $\sg$ in order to limit the information given to the tagging predicate $\place$ to binary numbers.
+\begin{remark} The first interpretation a) for $\lp$ will be used to apply tags to the linear predicates for the theorem of Section \ref{sec:Phase}.
+Since we are only interested in two different kinds of tags, we use $\sg$ in order to limit the information given to the tagging predicate $\place$ to the values $0$ and $1$.

 The second interpretation b) for $\lp$ will be used to extract the computational information that lies hidden within the proof of the implication from one Weihrauch problem to the other.
 This interpretation is inspired by that for the standard predicate in \cite{nonstandard}.
 While their interpretation of $\Real{\lp_{\tau}(t)}{x}{}$ would be $x = t$, ours has to be more indirect with $\con_{\tau}(x, t)$, i.e.~$x$ is a term that merely \emph{constructs} the term $t$, because we need to interpret the axiom $(\lAC)$, which is crucial for the characterization of \emph{computable} Weihrauch reducibility as could be seen during its application in the proof of Lemma \ref{le:wit} c). \end{remark}